alexkshim/django-crm-app/README.md

 # Introduction

 - Based on the reference below, I built this app.
-- It once run on Heroku successfully, and got down now.
+- It once run on Heroku successfully (fully functional), and got down now.
 - Static data is stored in AWS s3 bucket while the rest is deployed on Heroku.

 # Features added